This post may contain affiliate links, for more information see our disclaimer.

 The account includes a Mastercard debit card with access to 75,000 ATMS and is FDIC insured.
 The move should help users gain more trust with Robinhood if they choose to keep their savings with the broker.

-Robinhood has a huge following due to its simplicity and gorgeous mobile interface.
-It’s still one of the best platforms for free options trading, although some have complained about order precision.
+Robinhood has a massive following due to its simplicity and gorgeous mobile interface.
+It’s still one of the best platforms for free options trading, although some have complained about order execution.

-The customer service with Robinhood has some room for improvement (luckily, I usually don’t need to contact them).
+The customer service with Robinhood has some room for improvement, but they’re working on it.
+(Luckily, I haven’t had any issues with them).

 Here is what CEO Anthony Denier stated in a press release about the app.